-true.
-I know many of you will not share my feelings.
 I just thought I wouldn’t manage to see them.
-But, I did, and in London!
-It was magic.
-Pleased to meet you…
+But I did, and in London!
+It felt magic.
+Pleased to meet you.

-The gig was the anniversary of their 1969 tribute gig to the late Brian Jones, who had died only a couple of days before.
-They are also celebrating 50 years on the road.
-50!
-I remember seeing those documentaries where Mick didn’t even give the band many years to live and some of his interviews where he was asked how long for he was going to be doing this.
-Well, it’s their 50th anniversary, ladies and gents!
+The gig was the anniversary of their 1969 tribute gig to the late Brian Jones, who had died only a couple of days before, and of the last gigs of their 50th anniversary tour.
+50 years on the road!
+I remember seeing some documentaries where Mick didn’t even give the band many more years and some interviews from the late 70’s or early 80’s, where Mick was asked how long he was going to be doing this for now that he was approaching 40.
+Well, it’s their 50th anniversary tour, ladies and gents!

 OK.
-So, many people might say that they will not really be as good as before, or even, that they did not sound well.
-They sounded so well.
-Granted that that their impact might’ve even been more powerful on a closed venue.
-But, even so that was one of the bits that you could hear the most from the audience, ie, their songs sounded well, that they were powerful, etc. I think it is even more significant when you hear that coming from some of the hipsters there who were probably more interested in The Temper Trap (which were quite good too).
+So, many people might say that they will not really be as good as before, or even, that they don’t sound well.
+They did sound well.
+Granted that their impact might’ve even been more powerful in a closed venue.
+But, even so you could hear right the opposite feedback from attendees, ie, their songs sounded well, that they were still powerful, etc. I think it’s even more significant when you hear that coming from the hipsters there, who were probably more interested in The Temper Trap (who were just all right).

 The band has evolved from those early years, and so their repertoire is vast, as it is the amount of artists they have worked with.
-At the gig, they had Mick Taylor (where was Bill Wyman?) playing Midnight Rambler.
-Lisa Fischer as the backing vocals for Gimme Shelter and Tumbling Dice was, shall I say magic?
+At the gig, they had Mick Taylor (where was Bill Wyman???) playing Midnight Rambler.
+Lisa Fischer as the backing vocals for Gimme Shelter and Tumbling Dice was magic.
 I can’t even find the right words to describe it.
-I’d heard Florence Welch ruining Gimme Shelter, and wasn’t particularly happy about it.
-Glad I didn’t have to pay to see that.
+I’d heard Florence Welch ruining Gimme Shelter before, and I was glad I didn’t have to pay to see that.
 So, my expectations were exceeded.

-Oh, and Gary Clark Jr and The Boxer Rebellion are people to watch too, especially Gary Clark Jr, who also played with the Stones.
+Oh, and Gary Clark Jr and The Boxer Rebellion are people to watch too, especially Gary Clark Jr, who also played with the Stones during their set.

 There was a big pitfall in my opinion.
 Brian Jones should’ve been mentioned more.
-Without him, this band would’ve never existed and was an influence during their first 10 years.
-I think they must be a bit fed up with everything related to that episode in their lives, but egos have a bit to do with all this too…
+Without him, this band would’ve never existed and was a great influence during their first 10 years.
+I think they must be a bit fed up with everything related to that time in their history.
+Egos might play a role in this all this too.

 I didn’t manage to get a decent video during the gig.
-So, hopefully the following video will serve as an example of what I lived.
-These days, when we can’t actually tell who is the greatest rock’n’roll band, they have managed to retain an enormous amount of prestige.
-See what I mean.
+So, hopefully the following video will give you an idea of what I experienced.